 - Drive Safe and Save: State Farm’s telematics discount rewards you for installing an app on your smartphone that sends the company real-time info on your driving skills.
 Demonstrate good driving and you may be able to save up to 30% on certain coverage types in most states.

 - Steer Clear: This discount is for drivers under 25 years of age without any at-fault accidents or moving violations.
 Stay that way for three years and you could save on your premium.

 - Bundling: If you have homeowners, renters, condo or life insurance with State Farm in addition to your auto insurance, you can save money on several different policies.

 - Military: Liberty Mutual offers a specific military discount if you are an active, retired or reserved member of the U.S. Armed Forces.

 - Accident-free: If you avoid accidents and remain accident-free for several years, you could receive savings on your Liberty Mutual policy.
 Exact savings amount and availability will vary by state.

 - Online policy purchase: By purchasing your policy online with Liberty Mutual, you can save money on your premium, depending on the state you live in.

 State Farm vs Liberty Mutual: online and mobile experience comparison

 State Farm and Liberty Mutual both have well-reviewed apps for iOS and Android devices.
 These apps allow you to do much of your insurance business and policy management on the go from your smartphone.
-In addition to the general-use apps, State Farm also has a highly regarded Pocket Estimate 2.0 app that lets you obtain a repair estimate on your phone.

 - App Store (4.8 stars) — State Farm’s app for iOS is fairly comprehensive.
 It allows you to pay your bill, view your ID card and add it to Apple Wallet, view your policies and file a claim.
 You can manage that claim, get roadside assistance and even obtain a rental from Hertz or Enterprise.